PierreLessard/RacketEagerByValueEval/README.md

 The EVE evaluator, implemented in [`A1.eve.rkt`](command:_github.copilot.openRelativePath?%5B%22A1.eve.rkt%22%5D "A1.eve.rkt"), is a bit more complex.
 It evaluates expressions in a language that supports closures, allowing for functions to be first-class citizens.

 ### EVO
 The EVO evaluator, implemented in [`A1.evo.rkt`](command:_github.copilot.openRelativePath?%5B%22A1.evo.rkt%22%5D "A1.evo.rkt"), is the most complex.
-It evaluates expressions in a language that supports object-oriented programming, including classes and inheritance.
+It evaluates expressions in a language that supports setting values within mutable boxes.

 ## Running Tests